Chinese search for second black box from crashed jet

 China Eastern did not respond immediately to a request for comment on the reports.

+Mist and low lying clouds hovered over the small, tree-covered hills in the mainly rural area surrounding the crash site on Thursday.

+Drones were readied for deployment to survey the core area of the crash site and capture images to be assessed by experts, state media said.
+Other drones that can be airborne for more than 12 hours will be deployed to provide night-time light.

-Roads leading to the crash site area remained closed off to all but villagers and those allowed entry by police and officials manning makeshift checkpoints.
+Roads leading to the site remained closed off to all but villagers and those allowed entry by police and officials manning makeshift checkpoints.

+A line roughly 1 kilometre long of rescue vehicles, police cars, military trucks, specialist vehicles, buses and other cars were seen parked on the hard shoulder of a highway next to Molang village, which lies close to the crash site.

+CGTN footage showed that the recovery crews consisted of militia members, paramilitary police officers, police officers and firefighters.

-The crash investigation is being led by China but the United States is invited to take part because the plane was designed and manufactured there.
+The crash investigation is being led by China but the United States was invited to take part because the plane was designed and manufactured there.

 The U.S. National Transportation Safety Board said on Wednesday it had not yet determined if investigators would travel to China in light of strict visa and quarantine requirements.